 - Practise with songs you know.

 For this last one, you’re spoilt for choice.
 Focus on songs that you really like and know well.
 You should also start with slower songs before moving onto quicker and more complicated songs.
+Find out more about becoming a rapper

 Learning Slam Poetry